The Book Guru

 2-- a comprehensive "developmental edit" of the original work; and,

-3-- a "book coaching" relationship in which I guide the writer, page by page, in a radically-revised new manuscript.
+3-- a "book coaching" relationship in which I guide the writer, page by page, in a revised and much more marketable new manuscript.